 - Rename - This will allow you to rename either a folder or a favorite

-Edit URL - This will allow you to change the URL (the actual web address) for the selected
+- Edit URL - This will allow you to change the URL (the actual web address) for the selected favorite

-Create Desktop Shortcut - This will create an Internet shortcut on the desktop for the selected
+- Create Desktop Shortcut - This will create an Internet shortcut on the desktop for the selected favorite

 - Refresh Icon - This will attempt to get a new favorite icon for this favorite

-Raw Data - Change the main view to be able to see the raw data (for geeks)This view is read only
+- Raw Data - Change the main view to be able to see the raw data (for geeks)This view is read only

 - Tree View - The default view of the folders/favorites as a tree